-In conclusion, our pilot study provides compelling evidence for the combined application of 1H-MRS and [18F]FDG PET/CT in differentiating between primary SCC and metastatic HL pulmonary lesions.
+Our pilot study provides compelling evidence for the combined application of H-MRS and [F]FDG PET/CT in differentiating between primary SCC and metastatic HL pulmonary lesions.
 The analysis of molecular composition levels and metabolic activity patterns holds promise for effectively discriminating between primary lung SCC and metastatic HL.
 Future research should focus on the prospective validation of these findings and explore the potential of integrating these imaging modalities into routine clinical practice for more targeted therapeutic interventions.